9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

     `Integer` type, it can effectively represent a date range limited only by computational resources.

-    Let\'s look at some ways to use `ClockTime`.
-First, there is the `getClockTime` function that returns the current time according to the system\'s clock.
+    Let's look at some ways to use `ClockTime`.
+First, there is the `getClockTime` function that returns the current time according to the system's clock.

     ``` screen
     ghci> :module System.Time